sduclassroom/splab1/variants/variant17.md

 ### Variant 17

+###### [last updated: Oct 13, 2019]

 Output the following information:

-* Top 10 applications (ignore their versions) as per the number of requests on 10th of October, 2006
+* Top `n` applications (ignore their versions) as per the number of requests on 10 October 2006.
-* The number of requests for each of them
+* The number of requests for each of the applications.
-* The percentage of request for each of them
+* The percentage of request for each of the applications with respect to the total number of resquest by this `n` applications.

 Sample output:

 ```
+$ ./top 5 ../log.txt
-1. NetNewsWire - 5 - 42%
+1. Mozilla - 168 - 63.2%
-2. Feedfetcher-Google - 3 - 25%
+2. NetNewsWire - 58 - 21.8%
-3. Mozilla - 2 - 16%
+3. BitTorrent - 22 - 8.3%
-4. BitTorrent - 2 - 16%
+4. msnbot-media - 9 - 3.4%
+5. msnbot - 9 - 3.4%
 ```